Frequently asked questions (FAQ) about Eden Housing Association.

 We will advise you to contact the Environmental Health Department at Eden District Council.
 Once you have eradicated the pest, we will fill in any access holes to help prevent further infestation.

-By ringing up or coming into the office we will listen to your complaint/compliment, log it, deal with it immediately or assign a Housing Officer to investigate.
+You can provide us with details of your complaint via MyAccount, ringing up or coming into the office we will listen to your complaint/compliment, log it, deal with it immediately or assign a Housing Officer to investigate.
 We will advise you of the procedure we will follow to try to resolve the issue.

 In order to create a joint tenancy, a sole tenant must first agree to terminate their existing tenancy.
 Therefore, upon receipt of a request from an existing sole tenant to create a joint tenancy, EHA will provide clear advice and assistance on the legal implications of giving up a sole tenancy.
+You can request this by updating your household on MyAccount, we may need to ask for further verification of the person moving in.